 The Recall or Booster Effect

-It usually is evident within one week after the test dose.
+- Boosting usually is evident within one week after the initial TST.

 Two Stage Tuberculin Testing

-If 1st test is positive -- no further testing
+- If the initial test is positive (10 mm or greater), no further testing is required.

-If 1st test is negative -- repeat in 1 - 2 weeks
+- If the initial test is negative, repeat the TST in 1 - 4 weeks.